elatov/elatov.github.io/_posts/2012-08-11-quick-step-by-step-guide-on-how-to-setup-the-nexus1000v-distributed-switch.md

 	vc-uuid: 40C987D3-60EC-47A3-8E53-1708035AE618

-In vCenter you will see the Distributed Switch created under &#8220;Home&#8221; -> &#8220;Inventory&#8221; -> &#8220;Networking&#8221;.
+In vCenter you will see the Distributed Switch created under "Home" -> "Inventory" -> "Networking".
 Here is how it will looks like:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/n1k_under_vc.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/n1k_under_vc.png']);"><img class="alignnone size-full wp-image-2082" title="n1k_under_vc" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/n1k_under_vc.png" alt="n1k under vc Quick Step by Step Guide on how to Setup the Nexus1000v Distributed Switch" width="934" height="425" /></a>

-You can see the Distributed Switch called &#8220;switch&#8221; and under summary it has Cisco for the Manufacturer.
+You can see the Distributed Switch called "switch" and under summary it has Cisco for the Manufacturer.

-Next we create a port-profile of type &#8216;ethernet&#8217;, this will allow us to link physical uplinks to the N1K.
-Make sure this is mode &#8220;trunk&#8221;, since we are going to allow multiple VLANs to go through it.
+Next we create a port-profile of type 'ethernet', this will allow us to link physical uplinks to the N1K.
+Make sure this is mode "trunk", since we are going to allow multiple VLANs to go through it.

 	switch(config)# conf t